Acelyrin (NASDAQ:SLRN) Shares Down 6.9%

-A number of brokerages have recently weighed in on SLRN.
-Jefferies Financial Group began coverage on Acelyrin in a research note on Tuesday, May 30th.
-They set a “buy” rating and a $31.00 target price on the stock.
-TD Cowen assumed coverage on Acelyrin in a research note on Tuesday, May 30th.
-They set an “outperform” rating on the stock.
-Morgan Stanley assumed coverage on Acelyrin in a research note on Tuesday, May 30th.
-They set an “overweight” rating on the stock.
-Finally, Piper Sandler initiated coverage on Acelyrin in a research note on Tuesday, May 30th.
-They set an “overweight” rating and a $68.00 price objective on the stock.
+SLRN has been the topic of a number of research analyst reports.
+Piper Sandler began coverage on Acelyrin in a report on Tuesday, May 30th.
+They issued an “overweight” rating and a $68.00 target price on the stock.
+Jefferies Financial Group assumed coverage on Acelyrin in a report on Tuesday, May 30th.
+They set a “buy” rating and a $31.00 price objective on the stock.
+Morgan Stanley assumed coverage on Acelyrin in a research report on Tuesday, May 30th.
+They set an “overweight” rating for the company.
+Finally, TD Cowen began coverage on Acelyrin in a research report on Tuesday, May 30th.
+They set an “outperform” rating for the company.

-In other Acelyrin news, Director Beth C. Seidenberg acquired 60,000 shares of the stock in a transaction dated Tuesday, May 9th.
-The stock was purchased at an average cost of $18.00 per share, with a total value of $1,080,000.00.
-Following the transaction, the director now owns 60,000 shares in the company, valued at approximately $1,080,000.
-The acquisition was disclosed in a filing with the SEC, which is available at this link.
-In other Acelyrin news, Director Beth C. Seidenberg acquired 60,000 shares of the stock in a transaction dated Tuesday, May 9th.
-The stock was purchased at an average cost of $18.00 per share, with a total value of $1,080,000.00.
-Following the transaction, the director now owns 60,000 shares in the company, valued at approximately $1,080,000.
-The acquisition was disclosed in a filing with the SEC, which is available at this link.
-Also, CFO Mardi Dier bought 5,556 shares of the firm’s stock in a transaction that occurred on Tuesday, May 9th.
-The stock was purchased at an average cost of $18.00 per share, with a total value of $100,008.00.
-Following the completion of the transaction, the chief financial officer now directly owns 5,556 shares in the company, valued at $100,008.
+In related news, major shareholder Biopartners Fund Ii Westlake purchased 1,250,000 shares of the business’s stock in a transaction on Tuesday, May 9th.
+The stock was acquired at an average price of $18.00 per share, for a total transaction of $22,500,000.00.
+Following the purchase, the insider now owns 9,790,729 shares of the company’s stock, valued at $176,233,122.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+In other news, CFO Mardi Dier acquired 5,556 shares of the company’s stock in a transaction that occurred on Tuesday, May 9th.
+The shares were acquired at an average price of $18.00 per share, for a total transaction of $100,008.00.
+Following the completion of the purchase, the chief financial officer now owns 5,556 shares in the company, valued at $100,008.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, major shareholder Biopartners Fund Ii Westlake bought 1,250,000 shares of the stock in a transaction on Tuesday, May 9th.
+The shares were acquired at an average cost of $18.00 per share, for a total transaction of $22,500,000.00.
+Following the acquisition, the insider now directly owns 9,790,729 shares in the company, valued at $176,233,122.
 The disclosure for this purchase can be found here.
-Insiders purchased a total of 1,316,556 shares of company stock valued at $23,698,008 in the last three months.
+Insiders bought 1,316,556 shares of company stock valued at $23,698,008 in the last three months.

 About Acelyrin